 The check-in lines were empty and travellers who were still flying were breezing through the security check points in a matter of minutes.

-According to some industry experts, coronavirus may prove to be the worst hit to the global travel industry since 9/11.
+According to some industry experts, coronavirus may prove to be the worst hit to the global travel industry since 9/11 – and perhaps ever.

 As airlines wind down operations, countries lock down their borders and introduce strict new quarantine measures, people are unable to travel.

-And those who are rushing to return home are going to extraordinary lengths to avoid being exposed to coronavirus – which has reached a grim milestone with more than 308,1257 cases reported worldwide, including 13,068 deaths.
+And those who are rushing to return home are going to extraordinary lengths to avoid being exposed to coronavirus – which has reached a grim milestone with more than two million cases reported worldwide and around 120,000 deaths.

-Around 300 people were killed in Hong Kong during the SARS outbreak in 2003.
+Around 300 people died in Hong Kong during the SARS outbreak in 2003.
 Now, residents in the city of seven million people are taking no chances.